Sign up for the Wycliffe magazine

-There are nearly 7,000 languages spoken around the world today, and more than 2,000 languages — including sign languages — that likely still need translation to begin.
+There are nearly 7,000 languages spoken around the world today, and more than 2,000 languages — including sign languages — that are still in need of a translation.

 Much of this remaining work is happening in countries where the gospel isn’t welcome.
 Because of this, precautions have to be taken about what information can be shared, particularly online.
 The work is sensitive, and we need to be careful to protect our missionaries who are faithfully serving God by bringing his Word to people living in these hard-to-reach areas.

 As prayer partners, we can cover these missionaries and their work in prayer.
-It’s a significant part of Bible translation!
+It is a significant part of Bible translation!
 But how can you pray when you often don’t know specific details?
 When you don’t know the actual language name, or maybe even the country that they live in?
 It can be difficult and challenging, but not impossible.
-After all, the important thing is that God knows exactly who you’re praying for, where they live and what’s happening in their community.
+After all, the important thing is that God knows exactly who you are praying for, where they live and what is happening in their community.

 Here are a few tips to get you started as you pray for work happening in sensitive areas of the world: